-For students in the classes of 2018-19, the Barnard language requirement is the completion of UN2102 (Intermediate Spanish II) or UN2108 (Spanish for Heritage Speakers) at Barnard's Department of Spanish and Latin American Cultures or Columbia's Department of Latin American and Iberian Cultures.
+For students in the Class of 2019, the Barnard language requirement is the completion of UN2102 (Intermediate Spanish II) or UN2108 (Spanish for Heritage Speakers) at Barnard's Department of Spanish and Latin American Cultures or Columbia's Department of Latin American and Iberian Cultures.

-Additionally, for Classes of 2018-2019, the requirement may be satisfied in one of the following ways:
+Additionally, for Class of 2019, the requirement may be satisfied in one of the following ways: